 The Network menu selections of the control panel allow you to set up the Brother machine for your network configuration.
-(For more information on how to use the control panel: see User's Guide.)
-Press any of the Menu keys (▲, ▼, OK, or Back) to display the main menu.
-Then press ▲ or ▼ to choose Network.
+(For more information on how to use the control panel: see Basic User's Guide.)
+Press , All Settings and then press Network.
 Proceed to the menu selection you wish to configure.
-(For additional information on the menu, see Function table and default factory settings on page 41.)
+(For additional information on the menu, see Function table and default factory settings on page 49.)

-Please note that the machine is supplied with the BRAdmin Light utility or Web Based Management applications, which also can be used to configure many aspects of the network.
-(See Other Management Utilities on page 7.)
+Please note that the machine is supplied with the BRAdmin Light utility 1, Web Based Management or Remote Setup 2 applications, which also can be used to configure many aspects of the network.
+(See Other Management Utilities on page 8.)

-For Macintosh users, you can download Brother's latest BRAdmin Light utility from http://solutions.brother.com/.
+- For Macintosh users, you can download Brother's latest BRAdmin Light utility from http://solutions.brother.com/. - Not available for DCP models.